ber532k/mkpdf/README.md

 - mkpdf
 - furbishtex (optional)
+    * for furbishtex to do something you will also want to move default.sed to /usr/share/furbishtex

 Or just run ``sudo make install``, but make sure the makefile will work with your distribution.
 Drop me a message if not so.